wasp-lang/wasp/web/docs/guides/email-auth.md

 ## Overview

-Wasp supports e-mail authentication out of the box.
-It provides a set of routes and email templates that you can use to implement email authentication in your app.
+Wasp supports e-mail authentication out of the box, along with email verification and "forgot your password?" flows.
+It provides a set of routes and email templates that you can use to implement it in your app.

 ![Auth UI](/img/authui/all_screens.gif)